April 14, 2011

 Under CAP4K, the board is required:

-• To adopt, by Dec.
-15, 2011, a comprehensive set of guidelines for the establishment of high school graduation requirements to be used by each school district board of education in developing local high school graduation requirements.
+- To adopt, by Dec.
+15, 2011, a comprehensive set of guidelines for the establishment of high school graduation guidelines to be used by each school district board of education in developing local high school graduation guidelines.

-Pointing out a seeming disconnect between the two requirements and their deadlines, O’Brien sought and secured the board’s approval of a November 2011 deadline for approving these criteria, stating that CCHE has indicated similar support for the deadline.
-Staff from both departments are working in tandem to ensure that both the high school diploma PWR endorsement criteria and college-entrance requirements align.
+Pointing out a seeming disconnect between the two guidelines and their deadlines, O’Brien sought and secured the board’s approval of a November 2011 deadline for approving these criteria, stating that CCHE has indicated similar support for the deadline.
+Staff from both departments are working in tandem to ensure that both the high school diploma PWR endorsement criteria and college-entrance guidelines align.

 The two boards are tentatively scheduled to meet on Sept.
 15 and again on Oct.
 6 in preparation for their joint adoption of the endorsement criteria.